ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 In [PR #5325](https://github.com/ros-navigation/navigation2/pull/5325) a new Nav2 specific behavior tree control node has been added.
 The new behavior tree control node, `NonblockingSequence`, allows every child node in the sequence to be ticked through even if one of the child node returns `RUNNING`.
 This is done to prevent long running child nodes from blocking the sequence.

-For additional details regarding the `NonblockingSequence` please see the [Nav2 specific node walkthrough](/behavior_trees/overview/nav2_specific_nodes.md) and [NonblockingSequence configuration guide](/configuration/packages/bt-plugins/controls/NonblockingSequence.md).
+For additional details regarding the `NonblockingSequence` please see the [Nav2 specific node walkthrough][introduction-to-nav2-specific-nodes] and [NonblockingSequence configuration guide][nonblocking-sequence].

 ## MPPI Optimal Trajectory Validator Plugin